 Students who wish to study abroad should begin planning

-early in their academic careers in order to meet the
+early in their academic careers (first or second year) in order to meet the

 various course and language prerequisites.
 Majors in all departments are